pohan-c-tw/yukiguni/README.md

 English | [繁體中文](./README.zh-TW.md)

 Yukiguni is a running video analysis MVP.
-Its focus is building a deployable video-processing pipeline: users upload running videos from the browser, the system creates analysis jobs, a background worker downloads the videos, reads video metadata, normalizes them into an analysis-ready format, and writes the processing result back to the database.
+Its focus is building a deployable video-processing pipeline: users upload running videos from the browser, the system creates analysis jobs, a background worker downloads the videos, reads video metadata, normalizes them into an analysis-ready format, detects pose landmarks, stores the normalized analysis video, and writes the processing result back to the database.

-The project currently focuses on video upload, asynchronous processing, job lifecycle management, and deployment integration.
-MediaPipe pose analysis, overlay rendering, permanent output videos, and shareable result pages are still planned.
+The project currently focuses on video upload, asynchronous processing, job lifecycle management, pose-debug inspection, and deployment integration.
+Running-form scoring, generated overlay videos, user-facing result pages, and shareable reports are still planned.

 ## Demo